RGGG1/SN/README.md

 <strong>Book Now</strong>:
 The Book Now page offers a simple for for the user to fill out, with the following required fields: First name, surname, email address and radio buttons to indicate the course(s) they are interested in.
 There is a 'Send' button which then sends the form to Giovana.

+<strong>Success Page</strong>:
+Users are directed to a success page upon completing the Book Now form.
+This page is not shown within the visible navigation.
+We show a link on the success page to take the user back to the home page.
+Note: This success page is just a placeholder for now, as we don't have a database set up to collect form submissions, so this page just simulates success for the user.

 ------
 ## Testing